guilhermerochas/machinery/README.md

-# machinery
+# Machinery
-A Docker Swarm helper using docker machine for local development
+A Docker Swarm helper using docker machine for local development written in rust

+# Development state

+WORK IN PROGRESS!!